Basic Concept

 For risks that can be mitigated, the Nisshinbo Group is working to reduce risks by implementing a one-year PDCA cycle.
 Specific procedures are managed based on the Group's "Risk Management Regulations."
 Every fiscal year, management risks are identified for each business.
 Each risk is rated on a five-point scale, with the higher score given to the risk with the highest impact and probability of occurrence, and the management risks that exceed a certain level are identified by multiplying the impact and probability of occurrence.

-Each business reports the identified management risks to the Risk Management Secretariat.
+Each business will identify all operational risks and select several operational risks for close monitoring during the new fiscal year and report them to the Risk Management Secretariat.
 The Risk Management Office confirms the reported management risks with the person in charge of risk management in each business and adjusts the management risk items as necessary, taking into account the risk trends and leveling of the entire Nisshinbo Group.
-The adjusted management risks are approved by the person in charge of each business (the president of the core company) to determine the management risks to be given special attention in the new fiscal year.
+The adjusted management risks are approved by the person in charge of each business (the president of the core company) to determine the management risks to be monitored in the new fiscal year.

-The secretariat reports the management risks approved by each business to the Risk Management Committee in January, and risk management activities for the new fiscal year begin.
+The secretariat reports the management risks to be monitored for each business to the Risk Management Committee in January, and risk management activities for the new fiscal year begin.
 Each business will report its risk management activities as one of the reporting items in the monthly report.
-The secretariat supports the activities of each business by monitoring the reports and interviewing them on the updated progress and other matters as necessary.
+The secretariat supports the activities of each business by confirming the reports and interviewing them on the updated progress and other matters as necessary.
 At the end of the fiscal year, each business reviews the activities for the year, evaluates whether the significance of impacts and probability of occurrence have decreased, and coordinates the evaluation results with the secretariat.
 By repeating this process every year, the Group will reduce risks.

 Major Risks and Opportunities